ManoloMancelli/Persephone-3-Pro/Changelogs/Headband/Headband.md

  ## Headband no.4
 - Made the strap slightly shorter
 - Made the strap ridge taller
+- Added a second strap

  ## Headband no.5

 - Add mounting points to the top part of headband
+- Add mounting points to the rear part
+- Add gear "endstops" on the straps
 - Made the strap holes taller